Camden, Maine

 Rangeley Lakes National Scenic Byway | photo via @loonlodgeinnandrestaurant

-Rangeley Lakes National Scenic Byway
+Rangeley Lakes National Scenic Byway | A Journey Through Stunning Colors

 The Rangeley Lakes National Scenic Byway is one of the most picturesque destinations in Western Maine.
-Thanks to its wild, rural scenery, it’s a popular route for autumn road trips, offering unmatched views of New England forests, lakes, and mountains.
+Thanks to its wild, rural scenery, it’s a popular route for autumn road trips, offering unmatched views of New England’s forests, lakes, and mountains.

 The byway passes by the 112 connected lakes, as well as historic districts, forests, mountains, rivers, and much more.
 There are few better places to see the full variety of Maine wilderness on display!